g4bri-3l3/cryptomator-vault-sync-utility/README.md

 - Copy 3 — the vault in the **cloud** (off-site, different infrastructure) — the "Sync" button

-Three copies, on independent devices, with one off-site — the goal of 3-2-1 being that no single failure or event can take out all copies at once.
+Three copies, on independent devices, with one off-site.
+The goal of 3-2-1 being that no single failure or event can take out all copies at once.

-Because the vault is encrypted client-side, the USB drive and the cloud copy are both unreadable without your passphrase — so neither a lost USB stick nor a cloud breach exposes your data.
+Because the vault is encrypted client-side, the USB drive and the cloud copy are both unreadable without your passphrase, so neither a lost USB stick nor a cloud breach exposes your data.

 ---